ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 07 - AWS Access Keys, CLI and SDK

+- 08 - AWS CLI Setup on Windows

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.